-For the Private Bank in Germany, Deutsche Bank expects revenues to remain essentially flat compared to 2019.
-The planned growth in investment and loan revenues is expected to be offset by the negative impacts from the low interest rate environment and the COVID-19 pandemic.
-In the investment businesses, Deutsche Bank plans to continue the launch of focused sales initiatives.
-In the loan businesses, Deutsche Bank expects to benefit from the growth achieved in 2019 and will continue to selectively grow the loan book in 2020.
+For Private Bank Germany, Deutsche Bank expects revenues to be essentially flat compared to 2019 as it plans to largely offset negative impacts from the low interest rate environment with growth in investment and loan revenues.
+In the investment businesses, Deutsche Bank expects to see higher net inflows supported by focused sales initiatives.
+In the loan businesses, Deutsche Bank expects to benefit from the growth achieved in 2019 and target to continue selective growth in 2020.
 In addition, Deutsche Bank plans to leverage pricing opportunities.